tmaciejewski/see/README.md

 Ranking is the most important part of a search engine, as queries may return thousands or millions of results, which is too many for a human to be useful of any kind.
 Users want only a dozen of the most **relevant** results, and this is the job of a ranking algorithm.

 Selecting ranking algorithm is done by setting `rank` option in the app file.
-Currently only [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is implemented.
+Currently only tf-idf is implemented.

+#### tf-idf ranking

+[tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) is a simple ranking algorithm that takes into account only word occurence in a page vs in the whole index.
+To select this algorithm, use `see_rank_tfidf` valua as `rank` option in the app file.

 ## see_crawler